aditya-routh-qsc/PoC_auditting_device_mapping_v1/README.md

 ```bash
 python generate_pdf.py
 ```
-*This bundles the A4 sheets into a single `Q-Sys_QR_Audit_Batch.pdf` file, gracefully overwrites any older versions (if not currently open), and automatically cleans up the intermediate A4 sheets.*
+*This bundles the A4 sheets into a single `qrcodes-pdf.pdf` file, gracefully overwrites any older versions (if not currently open), and automatically cleans up the intermediate A4 sheets.*

 ## 🔒 Future Production Scope